pierre-cm/galbe/docs/concepts/routes.md

 The Automatic Route Analyzer scans all Route Files in your project and registers their routes automatically.
 By default, it looks for files matching `src/**/*.route.{js,ts}`.
 This behavior can be customized via the `routes` property in your Galbe configuration.
 Setting it to `false` disables the analyzer.

+`node_modules` and `.git` are never scanned, so a broad pattern like `**/*.route.ts` only ever picks up your own files, not those shipped by your dependencies.
+A pattern that names one of these directories explicitly (e.g. `node_modules/my-routes/*.route.ts`) opts back in.

 ### Route Files

 To be analyzed correctly, a Route File must export a default function that accepts a Galbe instance as its only argument.
 Define your routes within this function: